plantanapp/PlantAnApp.PdfAutoSigner/PdfAutoSigner.LocalApi.Installer/README.md

 Install the WIX Toolset and the Wix Extension for Visual Studio from https://wixtoolset.org/

+The client has to run the msi as an administrator.

 Change the two ProductCode entries each time you change the version of the application.
 Never change the UpgradeCode.

 The project has some before sections to run customized scripts: in order to see it the project has to be edited in an editor.